clirdlf/ndsa.org/groups/membership.md

 permalink: /groups/membership/
 ---

-The Membership Working Group focuses on making recommendations to enhance recruitment and engagement with more diverse partners while also improving offerings to members.
+The Membership Group focuses on making recommendations to enhance recruitment and engagement with more diverse partners while also improving offerings to members.
 The Group has a two-year charge with the possibility of renewal and will be sending out a call for group members soon.

-This group is the result of the [Membership Engagement Task Force](membership-task-force.md) which conducted a survey and presented its findings and recommendations in the [2021 NDSA Membership Survey Report](https://osf.io/y4kpu/?view_only=).
+This group is the result of the [Membership Engagement Task Force](membership-task-force.md) which conducted a survey and presented its findings and recommendations in the [2021 NDSA Membership Survey Report](https://osf.io/y4kpu/?view_only=) as well as the resulting Membership Working Group.

-Contact the co-chairs with any questions: Rachel Appel, rappel [at] upenn [dot] edu); Stacey Erdman, staceyerdman [at] arizona [dot] edu.
+Contact the co-chairs with any questions: Bethany Scott, bethany.scott [at] yale [dot] edu); Stacey Erdman, staceyerdman [at] arizona [dot] edu.

 ## Activities
-- Identify ways to increase membership engagement by making NDSA more accessible and inclusive.
-Increasing awareness that NDSA is open to everyone at every stage of their career.
-- Develop explicit criteria for evaluating potential members, clarifying expectations around authorized signatory.
-Formalize practices for reviewing membership applications, such as how and how frequently applicants are contacted for additional information before an application is rejected for lack of communication.
-- Explore alternative and additional membership models, including an optional paid tier of membership.
-- Formalize the Affiliate Member option for individuals.
-- Explore outreach and relationship building with regional digital stewardship organizations and NDSA student affiliate chapters with a focus on advocacy.
-- Pilot activities such as new member events to welcome new members and support their onboarding.
-Recommend ways to continue this after the group’s sunset.
-- Explore mechanisms for assisting CAPS with membership-related matters, including updating member contacts and assessing active/inactive status of member organizations.
+- Develop and oversee a streamlined member application process, including revising the application form, receiving and evaluating applications on a quarterly basis, and determining an appropriate timeline for new member onboarding
+- Develop and implement a structured onboarding process for approved new members, ensuring they are well-integrated and informed about NDSA activities and resources.
+- Act as a dedicated point of contact for new and existing members, providing support and addressing their queries and concerns, including the facilitation of student chapters (future initiative to be implemented).
+- Foster a more engaged and active membership base by regularly interacting with members, soliciting feedback, and facilitating connection and collaboration among members.
+- Identify and implement initiatives to continuously enhance the membership experience based on feedback and best practices.

 ## Group Members
-- Rachel Appel (co-chair), Digital Preservation Librarian, University of Pennsylvania
+- Bethany Scott (co-chair), Head of Preservation Imaging, Yale University
 - Stacey Erdman (co-chair), Digital Preservation Librarian, University of Arizona
-- Jes Neal, Records Management Project Manager, Massachusetts Institute of Technology
-- Ian Collins, Clinical Assistant Professor and Digital Services Librarian, University of Illinois-Chicago
+- Danielle Taylor, Digital Preservation Librarian, Indiana University
-- Max Prud'homme, Director, Digital Curation, Oklahoma State University
-- Hannah Wang, Digital Preservation Specialist, NARA
 - Thomas Pulhamus, Digital Technology Librarian, University of Delaware